 Goro Miyazaki, son of animator Hayao Miyzaki, subsequently made the anime Earthsea film Tales from Earthsea (2006), which was adapted from The Farthest Shore and parts of Tehanu.
 This is a beautiful film that captures the essence of Ursula Le Guins writing far more than anything in the mini-series does.
 The only other film adaptations of Ursula Le Guins works are The Lathe of Heaven, which has been twice filmed as the the tv movies, The Lathe of Heaven (1980) and The Lathe of Heaven (2002), although James Camerons Avatar (2009) uncreditedly steals much of Le Guins book The Word for World is Forest.
 Ursula Le Guin also wrote an episode for the Canadian sf series Starlost (1973).

-Director Robert Lieberman also made the interesting supposedly true life alien abduction film Fire in the Sky (1993) but most of his work has been in television with the other genre likes of the futuristic cyber-thriller Net Force (1999) and the alien invasion mini-series Final Days of Planet Earth (2006), as well as the Torture Porn film The Tortured (2010).
+Director Robert Lieberman also made the interesting supposedly true life alien abduction film Fire in the Sky (1993) but most of his work has been in television with the other genre likes of the futuristic cyber-thriller Net Force (1999), the alien invasion mini-series Final Days of Planet Earth (2006) and Eve of Destruction (2013), as well as the Torture Porn film The Tortured (2010).